Sigmund Neumann

 In addition to his teaching and research, he served as director of the Center for Advanced Studies (now the Center for Humanities) (1959–1962), restarted and supervised the Wesleyan Press Archives in the Public Affairs Center (beginning in 1958), and became a mentor to many students, including Hannah Arendt in the 1950s.
 He also worked as a visiting professor at Amherst, Columbia, Harvard, Mount Holyoke, Princeton, Tufts, and Yale.

 Aside from his writing, Neumann contributed directly to politics.
 He served as consultant to the U.S. Office of Strategic Services (1942–1945) and, upon his return to Germany in 1947, was involved with the Marshall Plan, helping to establish a democratic West German government.
-He was awarded honorary doctorates by both Munich and Berlin Universities following his return to Germany in 1949.
+He was awarded honorary doctorates by both the Ludwig-Maximilians-Universität München and the Friedrich Wilhelm University of Berlin following his return to Germany in 1949.